-Rectangular in shape, Wairarapa is bordered by the sea to the south and east, and the top of the Tararua Range to the west.
-Its northern edge is an imaginary line from the Manawatū Gorge to Cape Turnagain.
+Rectangular in shape, Wairarapa is bordered by the sea to the south and east, and the Tararua Range to the west.
+Its northern edge is an imaginary line running from the Manawatū Gorge to Cape Turnagain.

 The region is usually divided (around Mt Bruce) into northern and southern zones.
 The north is part of the territory served by Horizons (Manawatū–Wanganui) regional council.
-The south is served by Greater Wellington (the Wellington regional council).
+The south is served by the Greater Wellington regional council.

 Archaeological sites show that Māori first settled in Palliser Bay in the 14th century.
 Later, people from the Rangitāne and Ngāti Kahungunu tribes established a strong presence in the region.
 From the 1840s European farmers joined them.
 Turning bush into pasture, they colonised the landscape, many growing rich off the sheep’s back (wool) and the cow’s udder (milk, butter and cheese).

-Some towns were established from the 1850s to 1870s, attracting more people to the region.
-Relations between Māori and Pākehā were friendly – Wairarapa stayed out of the New Zealand Wars – but as Pākehā prospered, Māori lost most of their land and wealth.
+Towns were established from the 1850s, attracting more people to the region.
+Relations between Māori and Pākehā were friendly – Wairarapa stayed out of the New Zealand wars – but as Pākehā prospered, Māori lost most of their land and wealth.
 After 1945 many Māori moved to towns and found jobs alongside Pākehā in rural processing and other industries.

 In the 1980s many jobs were lost through economic restructuring.
-This enlarged the urban underclass and chronic social problems, with high rates of deprivation and abuse.
+This enlarged the urban underclass and made chronic social problems worse, with high rates of deprivation and abuse.

-Since then, the rural communities have become wealthier than the urban ones, especially as affluent lifestylers move from Wellington into the region.
+Since then, the rural communities have become wealthier than the urban ones, especially as affluent lifestylers have arrived from Wellington.

-Wairarapa is shaped like a rectangle, about 130 kilometres long (from Palliser Bay north to Woodville) and 65 kilometres wide (from the Tararua Range east to the coast).
-The Ngāti Kahungunu tribe’s boundary for the region is similar.
-Their tribal area begins at Pōrangahau and ends at Turakirae.
+Wairarapa is shaped like a rectangle, about 130 kilometres long (from Palliser Bay north to Woodville) and 65 kilometres wide (from the Tararua and Remutaka ranges east to the coast).
+The Ngāti Kahungunu tribe’s boundary for the region is similar, stretching from Pōrangahau to Turakirae.
 It is the southernmost of their three rohe (homelands) running down the eastern North Island from Wairoa.
 For the Rangitāne tribe, Wairarapa is part of a wider homeland that includes Manawatū and Horowhenua.

 In the 19th century Wairarapa was administered by the Wellington provincial government, along with Hawke’s Bay.
 When Hawke’s Bay broke away in 1858, the province’s new northern border stretched from the Manawatū Gorge east to Cape Turnagain.

-The Wairarapa acquired a distinct identity after the Wairarapa and Bush rugby unions were formed in the 1880s and 1890s.
-They often combined to play touring teams, which provided a sense of regional unity.
-This was reinforced by local newspapers, including the Wairarapa Daily Times and the Wairarapa Age.
-They merged in 1938 to form the Wairarapa Times-Age, the region’s sole surviving daily.
+Wairarapa acquired a distinct identity after the Wairarapa and Bush rugby unions were formed in the 1880s and 1890s.
+They often combined to play touring teams.
+A sense of regional unity was reinforced by local newspapers, including the Wairarapa Daily Times and the Wairarapa Age.
+These merged in 1938 to form the Wairarapa Times-Age, the region’s sole surviving daily.